-Since there is no evidence of a lower threshold for the appearance of Stochastic Effects, the prudent course of action is to ensure that all radiation exposures follow a principle known as ALARA (As Low As Reasonable Achievable).
+Since there is no evidence of a lower threshold for the appearance of Stochastic Effects, the prudent course of action is to ensure that all radiation exposures follow a principle known as ALARA (As Low As Reasonably Achievable).
 We will be referring to the application of this principle at U of T in subsequent modules.

 5.4 Effects of Radiation on Foetus

-It is well known that the foetus is more sensitive to the effects of radiation than the adult human.
+It is well known that the foetus is more sensitive to the effects of radiation than an adult human.
 If an irradiation occurs in the first 30 weeks of pregnancy, delayed effects may appear in the child.
 These include mental and behaviour retardation, with a delay period of approximately 4 years.

 Because of these possible effects, dosimetry during pregnancy differs from the usual protocol.
 Special attention is paid to both external and internal irradiation.
 A Radiation Safety Officer of the U of T must review procedures for handling radioactive materials when a pregnant worker performs such work.

 It is not possible to accurately measure the dose to the foetus and so it must be inferred from the exposure to the mother.
-Radiation protection principles limit exposure to the mother in order to achieve minimum risk to the foetus.
+Radiation protection principles limit exposure to the mother in order to achieve the minimum risk to the foetus.

 5.5 Effects of very Low Radiation Levels

 Exposure to very low levels of radiation is a controversial issue, originating many debates throughout the scientific community.
-What happens at very low levels of radiation exposure (a few percentage of the background), on top of the day to day natural irradiation), it is not known.
+What happens at very low levels of radiation exposure (a few percentages of the background), on top of the day to day natural irradiation), it is not known.

-As was explained earlier, everybody is exposed to a level of radiation called the natural radiation or background radiation.
+As was explained earlier, everybody is exposed to a level of radiation called natural radiation or background radiation.
 Also, was proved that the background levels vary on earth by a factor greater than 10.

-Model A considers that at low level there is an increased effect (above proportionality).
-Model B (also called LNT model) considers than any increase in dose results in a proportional increase in cancer risk with no threshold.
+Model A considers that at a low level there is an increased effect (above proportionality).
+Model B (also called the LNT model) considers than any increase in dose results in a proportional increase in cancer risk with no threshold.
 Model C considers that at low doses there is only a slight increase in risk that becomes proportional to dose at higher doses.
-Model D (also called Hormesis model), considers that low doses of radiation have a positive effect and decreases overall risk of cancer.
+Model D (also called the Hormesis model), considers that low doses of radiation have a positive effect and decreases the overall risk of cancer.